istio/istio.io/content/en/docs/ops/deployment/performance-and-scalability/index.md

     caption="P99 latency vs client connections"
 >}}

-- `no_mesh` Client pod directly calls the server pod, no sidecars are present.
+- `baseline` Client pod directly calls the server pod, no sidecars are present.
+- `none_both` Istio proxy with no Istio specific filters configured.
+- `v2-stats-wasm_both` Client and server sidecars are present with telemetry v2 `v8` configured.
-- `istio_with_stats` Client and server sidecars are present with telemetry configured by default.
+- `v2-stats-nullvm_both` Client and server sidecars are present with telemetry v2 `nullvm` configured by default.
 This is the default Istio configuration.
+- `v2-sd-full-nullvm_both` Export Stackdriver metrics, access logs and edges with telemetry v2 `nullvm` configured.
+- `v2-sd-nologging-nullvm_both` Same as above, but does not export access logs.

 ### Benchmarking tools